People cross country skiing with running dogs.

 Coal Potential

 PacRim estimates coal reserves at Chuitna to be about 300 million metric tons, and expects production of up to 12 million metric tons (MT)/year, over a 25 year mine life.
 This rate of production would make Chuitna the fourteenth largest coal mine in the country, and the largest coal strip mine in Alaska history.
-Usibelli mine, the largest coal mine in Alaska and the only one that is currently active, produced 1.8 million metric tons of coal in 2009, and has estimated its reserves at 700 million metric tons.
-The coal at both Usibelli and the proposed Chuitna mine is low-grade subbituminous coal that is low in sulfur, like much of Alaska's coal.
+Usibelli Coal Mine Inc, the only currently active coal company in Alaska, produced 1.8 million metric tons of coal in 2009, and has estimated its reserves at 700 million metric tons.
+The coal at both Usibelli and the proposed Chuitna mine is low-grade subbituminous coal that is low in sulfur, like much of Alaska’s coal.
 Although it has less energy per ton than higher-grade coal, the low sulfur makes it desirable for power plants looking to reduce their sulfur dioxide (acid-rain producing) emissions.

 Ground Truth at the Chuitna Prospect